-Terms and Conditions: Before submitting an application, applicants should review all the terms and conditions and required certifications which will apply to this award, to ensure that they will be able to comply.
-These include: 2 CFR 200, 2 CFR 600, Certifications and Assurances, and the Department of State Standard Terms and Conditions, all of which are available at: https://www.state.gov/m/a/ope/index.htm
+Before submitting an application, applicants should review all the terms and conditions and required certifications which will apply to this award, to ensure that they will be able to comply.

-Recipients are required to quarterly program progress and financial reports throughout the project period.
+Recipients are required to submit quarterly program progress and financial reports throughout the project period.
 Progress and financial reports are due 30 days after the reporting period.
-Final certified programmatic and financial reports are due 90 days after the close of the project period.
+Final certified programmatic and financial reports are due 120 days after the close of the project period.